cau-se/cp-dsl-replication/README.md

 - A Fortran compiler (gfortran or ifort) and build tools
 - MITgcm source checkout (or a UVic setup)

+- Please make sure that the Java version is 11 or newer otherwise the Vim setup may not work.

 ## Eclipse Setup

 The latest Eclipse plugins are hosted at